 Why processed food is so bad, let’s break it down.
 Food processing business follows revenue maximizing model – It’s all about increasing flavor and shelf life while keeping the cost low.
 How to do this

-- To keep longer shelf life chemical preservatives are first choice, if not salt, sugar and fat are the second choice.
+- To keep longer shelf life chemical preservatives are first choice, if not salt, sugar and fat are the second choices.

 - Food packaging an integral part of processed food industry, is going to be $306 billion (Markets and Markets, 2014) in market size.
 So the volume of plastic and related product hitting our waste management system is tremendous.